Love Island (2015 TV series) series 6: Ratings

 Official ratings are taken from BARB and include ITV2 +1.
 Catch-up service totals are added to the official ratings.
 Because the Saturday episodes are weekly catch-up episodes rather than nightly highlights, these are not included in the overall averages.
 The week 6 Sunday episode did not air due to the passing of former host Caroline Flack.

-Controversies

-Ollie Williams
+Controversy

 Viewers called for contestant Ollie Williams to be axed after pictures were obtained by The Sun showing him posing next to animal corpses from endangered species in South Africa.
-A representative of Williams claimed he is a "conservationist and worked with an anti-poaching unit in Mozambique" involved in the culling of sick animals.
-However, according to Metro Williams is the director of a hunting business known as Cornish Sporting Agency.
-In since-deleted images on his social media, Williams is seen posing with dead animals alongside his clients.
-It led to a Change.org petition to remove Williams from the series.
+A representative of Williams claimed he is a "conservationist and worked with an anti-poaching unit in Mozambique" culling sick animals, while Metro reported Williams is the director of Cornish Sporting Agency, a hunting business.
+In since-deleted images on his social media, Williams posed with dead animals alongside his clients.
+A Change.org petition was started to remove Williams from the series.

 Regulator Ofcom received 272 complaints after the first airing, 231 of which regarding Williams inclusion on the show.
-The producers stated they had no intention of removing Williams, saying they "refuse to back down to the public" and that they believed it would "blow over".